Eelii/Turnabout-Nincompoop/README.md

 ## Behind the scenes

-Turnabout Nincompoop consists of both a backend and a frontend.
-The frontend is built on React and mulitple React libraries and frameworks:
+Turnabout Nincompoop includes a backend and a frontend.
+The frontend is built on React with mulitple React libraries and frameworks:

-### Frontend technologies

 | Library | Use |
 |:-------------|:-------------|